GameDevRichtofen-G/Game-Firing-Setup-/README.md

 ```python
 Test_gun = Gun(0,"︻╦デ╤━╾")
 ```
-for sake of this I will use this text as a gun model "︻╦デ╤━╾"
+for sake of this I will use this text as a gun model "︻╦デ╤━╾". after this you should have something like this :